Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Population Statistics of Halos within and surrounding the Milky Way

 In the bottom panels of Figure~\ref{fig:vcirc}, we show the $\rho_{\rm 150}\textup{--}r_{\rm p}$ distribution predicted in our CDM (left) and SIDM (right) simulations, compared to data points for the classical (solid gray) and ultra-faint (dashed gray) dwarfs from~\cite{Kaplinghat190404939}.
 The data points differ in the two panels because of the assumptions used to extrapolate measurements from large radii to $150~$pc.
 In particular, an NFW profile is used in the CDM case, while a cored-isothermal profile is used in the SIDM case.
-The anti-correlation between $\rho_{150}$ and $r_{\rm p}$ is observed in both cases, independent of the assumptions underlying this extrapolation.
-Interestingly, both our CDM and SIDM simulations reproduce the observed trend reasonably well, consistent with previous studies (e.g., \citealt{Ebisu210705967}; also see \citealt{Kaplinghat190404939}).
-We note that, although $\rho_{150}$ is defined within our convergence radius of $2.8\epsilon=224~\mathrm{pc\ } h^{-1}$, we have checked that re-measuring central densities at the convergence radius does not alter the anti-correlation with pericentric distance in either our CDM or SIDM simulation.
+An anticorrelation between $\rho_{150}$ and $r_{\rm p}$ is observed in both cases; however, it is only statistically significant for the SIDM density profile extrapolation according to a Spearman correlation test.
+Interestingly, both our CDM and SIDM simulations yield statistically significant anticorrelations, with Spearman coefficients of $-0.37$ and $-0.18$, respectively.
+It is important to note that, for CDM, this anticorrelation is mainly driven by low-$V_{\rm peak}$ subhalos.
+In fact, the trend vanishes in our CDM simulation if we only consider the $15$ subhalos with the largest values of $V_{\rm peak}$ (consistent with the results of \citealt{Kaplinghat190404939}), but it remains for SIDM.
+Since the most massive subhalos are expected to host the brightest satellite galaxies, our result suggests that the observed anticorrelation for the brightest MW satellites cannot be reproduced in our CDM simulation.
+We also caution that comparing these predictions to data requires more realistic simulations (e.g., including a Galactic disk) and detailed forward-modeling (e.g., accounting for observational selection effects); we leave this analysis to future work.